Maximize Your AALL Experience

 - Career Center Find a job; fill a job.
-The Career Center is an online job board created exclusively for legal information professionals.
+The Career Center is the online job board for legal information professionals.
 Post your resume and browse jobs based on criteria that best match your career goals.
 Employers can use the Career Center to reach qualified candidates and take advantage of the resume search.

 - AALL Biennial Salary Survey Find competitive information on law library salaries nationwide and trend data on library budgets and staffing.
 AALL members receive free access to the survey online.

 - Drexel University Online Advance your career with a library science degree.
-AALL members and immediate family receive a 25 percent tuition reduction for online library science programs.
+AALL members and immediate family receive a 25 percent tuition reduction.

 - AALL Spectrum Published bimonthly, AALL Spectrum contains engaging and informative articles on topics of interest to law librarians, as well as news about Association and member activities